Security from First Principles

 Cloud environments introduce a specific challenge: reduced visibility.
 On-premises, you own and operate every layer of the stack.
 In the cloud, the provider manages the physical infrastructure, the hypervisor, and in some cases the operating system and runtime.
 That’s the shared responsibility model — the provider secures the infrastructure, you secure everything you deploy on top of it.

 This is where a DFD becomes even more valuable.
 Mapping data flows in a cloud environment forces you to identify what you actually control versus what the provider manages — and where your responsibility begins.
-That boundary is where your security posture needs to be strongest.
+That boundary is where your security posture needs to be strongest, and where regulatory obligations like HIPAA and PCI DSS continue to apply regardless of who manages the underlying infrastructure.

-Understanding your threat agents and mapping your data flows gives you the foundation for control selection that’s grounded in actual risk rather than convention.
-The next step is translating that into a security architecture — where controls go, what they protect, and how they layer.
+Understanding your threat agents and mapping your data flows gives you the foundation for control selection grounded in actual risk rather than convention.

 NAXS Labs